lexcorp16/blog/src/content/react-state-management/index.md

 The list goes on and on.
 Through the use of custom hooks we are able to achieve the same benefits as HOCs and Render props without any complicated syntax or new API.

-> _Sometimes, the elegant implementation is just a function.
+> Sometimes, the elegant implementation is just a function.
 Not a method.
 Not a class.
 Not a framework.
-Just a function._

-John Carmack.
-Oculus VR CTO.
+Just a function. *- John Carmack.
+Oculus VR CTO*.

 **Nice read on React Hooks:** [Why React Hooks?](https://tylermcginnis.com/why-react-hooks/)